software-allies/cap-angular-schematic-responsive/README.md

 ```

 ## Update the main.ts file
-For wait for Web Components are ready are neccesary the next configuration:
+For wait for Web Components are ready are required the next configuration:

 ```
 import { enableProdMode } from '@angular/core';